 India is a land of contrasts, and 2026 lobby design confirms it.
 In Mumbai, the 'Tech-Maharaja' style is born.
 It's maximalism multiplied by innovation.
-We explore how traditional stone carving (Jaali) combines with flexible OLED screens, and saffron velvet sits next to carbon fiber.
+This article explores how traditional stone carving (Jaali) combines with flexible OLED screens, and saffron velvet sits next to carbon fiber.
 A lobby here must dazzle, yet run like a Swiss watch.

 Gold and Digital: New Luxury

 In India, gold isn't considered vulgar.
 It's a symbol of prosperity (Lakshmi).
-We use 24-karat gold plating on 3D-printed metal desks.
+Reception Space uses 24-karat gold plating on 3D-printed metal desks.
 The surface has a complex parametric structure resembling bridal jewelry.
 Inside this 'jewel' shell, iris recognition biometric systems (Aadhaar 2.0 standard) are embedded.
 The result is a reception that looks like a treasury but works like a supercomputer.

 Jaali: Stone Lace